initios/rodolfo/README.md

 ### Added
 - Rodolfo now is bundled with Prawn and another dependencies

+### Breaking changes
+- Refactor -t and --template to -p and --package

 ### [0.0.5] - 2016-10-19
 ### Added
 - Validation (along with --skip-validation option) to perform schema validation when the document is created